anchpop/wise_mans_haskell/book.md

 'a'
 ```

-It sucessfully extracted the first type! `safeHead` is pattern matching against `Cons a b`, and returning `a`.
+It successfully extracted the first type! `safeHead` is pattern matching against `Cons a b`, and returning `a`.
 This works because `a` will be the first value in our list, and `b` will be the rest of the list (which is `Cons 'b' End`).
 Running `safeHead End` would give us a compile error, which is exactly what we want.
 Any time you can make your code give you a compile error instead of a runtime error is a win!

 Now, let's dig into the actual type definitions.